-During 2022, Cnova's first priority was the continuous development of its marketplace and advertising services in a persistent context of macro-economic uncertainties and disruptions, while recalibrating its cost structure to preserve cash and improve profitability.
-2022 also confirmed the relevant positioning of its B2B business model with the commercial acceleration of Octopia and Clogistics.
+During 2023, Cnova's priority was the continuous development of its marketplace and advertising services in a persistent context of macro-economic uncertainties and disruptions, while recalibrating its cost structure to preserve cash and improve structural operational profitability.
+Furthermore, Cnova's B2B platform expanded with growing revenues for C-Logistics B2B and Octopia B2B.